Lower Iveagh Royal Black District Chapter No.1 - Instituted 6th October 1848

 Banbridge Royal Black District Chapter No.6 - Instituted 20th May 1909 (Re-issued)

-Banbridge District comprises ten Preceptories, bordering not only Lower Iveagh, Rathfriland and Newry but also Districts Tandragee and Lurgan from County Armagh.
+Banbridge District comprises ten Preceptories, bordering not only Lower Iveagh, Rathfriland and Newry but also the Districts of Tandragee and Lurgan from County Armagh.
 Banbridge is a prosperous market town which boasts Europe's first flyover known as 'The Cut' which was completed in 1834.
 The Sir Knights of the District have established many varied and interesting programmes including a monthly Evangelical Fellowship and numerous charitable and social events.
+The new District Standard was unveiled and dedicated at District Meeting in Banbridge Orange Hall in June 2019.

 Rathfriland Royal Black District Chapter No.7 - Instituted 1st June 1875